The Australian Government is committed to establishing a consolidated Commonwealth-owned Defence precinct in Henderson, Western Australia (WA).

 Henderson Defence Precinct will be supported by the Western Australian Government’s Western Trade Coast Infrastructure Strategy, which will:

-• provide industrial uplift and infrastructure to support Defence’s growing shipbuilding and sustainment needs in Henderson
+- provide industrial uplift and infrastructure to support Defence’s growing shipbuilding and sustainment needs in Henderson

-• help address transport needs, traffic congestion, the availability of industrial land, ageing infrastructure and constraints to supply chain connectivity and continuity.
+- help address transport needs, traffic congestion, the availability of industrial land, ageing infrastructure and constraints to supply chain connectivity and continuity.

-Henderson Defence Precinct will be supported by consolidated industry through the Strategic Shipbuilding Agreement.
+The precinct will be supported by consolidated industry through the Strategic Shipbuilding Agreement.

 Strategic Shipbuilding Agreement

-The SSA with Austal will:
+The SSA with Austal Defence Australia will:

-• provide the broader supply chain, subcontractors and investors with greater confidence in their long-term partnership with Defence
+- provide the broader supply chain, subcontractors and investors with greater confidence in their long-term partnership with Defence

-• enable long-term workforce planning
+- enable long-term workforce planning

-• foster enduring community and regional engagement.
+- foster enduring community and regional engagement.

 Background

 At Henderson shipyard, there are a range of Defence and commercial activities with separate arrangements and processes.
-Much of the land is owned by the WA Government and managed through leases with multiple entities.
+Much of the land is owned by the Western Australian Government and managed through leases with multiple entities.
 A common user facility at the site supports the repair, maintenance and construction of naval and commercial vessels.

 The 2023 Defence Strategic Review recognised Henderson’s critical role in delivering continuous naval shipbuilding and sustainment of Australia’s surface fleet in WA and in supporting the nuclear-powered submarine pathway.

 The review highlighted that challenges around the workforce, the layout and development of the Henderson Precinct needed to be addressed.
 The relationship between infrastructure, shipbuilders, contractors and workforce providers also needed to be addressed.
-Much of the land is owned by the WA Government and managed through leases with multiple entities.
+Much of the land is owned by the Western Australian Government and managed through leases with multiple entities.
 A common user facility at the site supports the repair, maintenance and construction of naval and commercial vessels.
 It also highlighted there is not enough work to sustain the number of shipbuilders located at Henderson.

 The Independent Analysis into Navy's Surface Combatant Fleet reiterated the need for a larger, more lethal surface combatant fleet, outlining this should be complemented by a conventionally armed nuclear-powered submarine fleet.